As performing artists denounce or stay allied with Putin, history offers some lessons

 Before a performance Monday night, the Met's orchestra and chorus played and sang the Ukrainian national anthem.

-On Thursday, Gelb announced that Russian soprano Anna Netrebko — who is one of the Met's biggest stars by far — will not perform at the New York opera house through at least this November, due to her failure to repudiate Putin.
+On Thurssday, Gelb announced that Russian soprano Anna Netrebko --who is one of the Met's biggest stars by far — will not perform at the New York opera house through at least this November, due to her failure to repudiate Putin.
 One of her replacements is a Ukrainian singer, Liudmyla Monastyrska.

 "The invasion of Ukraine by Russia is reprehensible and heartbreaking.
 The Cliburn stands firmly against and condemns this tyranny," the competition said in a statement Thursday.
 It continued: "The Russian-born pianists who have applied for the Sixteenth Van Cliburn International Piano Competition are not officials of their government, nor is their participation in the Cliburn state-sponsored.
 Therefore, in the vision of our namesake and inspiration, Van Cliburn, and our mandate to support young artists—which is the very core of our mission—the Russian-born pianists will be allowed to audition for the Cliburn Competition."